 The skin surface can be grouped three main areas: oily, moist and dry (Figure 2).
 Actually, they are not related to the cosmetic classification of skin types.

 However, one has to be careful when using the numbers from publications, because all previously found values for populations should not be considered absolute.
-Sampling and analysis method significantly affect the results .
+The sampling and analysis method significantly affect the results .
 Nevertheless, they give a good estimate.

 Figure 4.
 Important factors influencing the composition of the microbiome include physiology (age and gender), environment (climate and geographical location), immune system, genotype, lifestyle and pathobiology (e.g., diabetes) .
 Urbanization and the concomitant changes in our lifestyles are currently regarded as the most important factors influencing our microbiome .